Why it’s important

 Within every organization, people are asked to team with others.
 Teams are often placed together with little to no system for knowing how effectively to achieve goals together and how to overcome challenges in the team process.

-People on teams benefit with known lines of accountability and authority.
-They need to know what they are individually responsible for and what others expect from them.
-People on teams need to see the connection of the team with themselves and the organization’s goals for the work to be valued, and accomplished within quality and time specifications.
+People on teams benefit with understood areas of accountability and authority to accomplish the work.
+People on teams benefit when they know what they are individually responsible for and what others expect from them.
+People on teams benefit when the connection of their, the team and the organization’s goals are valued and contribute to the work.

 What Is It?

 - Decreasing completion time for projects and tasks

 - Improving satisfaction with work making your organization, team and you better

 - Developing and honing interpersonal skills that are needed for successful completion of projects and goals, leading to an increase in your value to the team and the organization.

 Who Is It For?

 - People who work on any team, and need teamwork to accomplish shared and individual goals

 - Newly formed and intact teams